mlflow/mlflow/docs/source/llms/langchain/index.rst

 .. warning::

-    There is a known deserialization issue when logging chain/agent that includes LangChain components from `the partner packages <https://python.langchain.com/v0.1/docs/integrations/platforms/#partner-packages>`_ such as ``langchain-openai``.
-If you log such models using the legacy serialization based logging, the some components might be loaded from ``langchain-community`` package instead of the partner package, which can lead to unexpected behavior.
+    There is a known deserialization issue when logging chains or agents dependent upon LangChain components from `the partner packages <https://python.langchain.com/v0.1/docs/integrations/platforms/#partner-packages>`_ such as ``langchain-openai``.
+If you log such models using the legacy serialization based logging, some components may be loaded from the respective ``langchain-community`` package instead of the partner package library, which can lead to unexpected behavior or import errors when executing your code.
     To avoid this issue, we strongly recommend using the `Model-from-Code <#logging-models-from-code>`_ method for logging such models.
 This method allows you to bypass the model serialization and robustly save the model definition.